virtualeconomy/v-systems/ROADMAP.md

 # History + Roadmap

+V Systems is a blockchain network written in Scala.
+It is used for decentralized finance.

 * 2016: Vsys First Discussed by Sunny King as "vee"
 * 2017: Technical Whitepaper and Web Site Launched
 * 2018: